JetSetIlly/Gopher2600/README.md

 * The `TV Screen`.
 This shows the television output from the VCS.
 	* The screen is 'interactive' and will show information about the pixel underneath the cursor
 	* Clicking the screen will move the VCS emulation to the point where the VCS is outputting that pixel.
 This is part of the [rewind](#rewinding) system.
 	* Also available are a variety of `overlays`.
-Click the overlay toggle and select which overlay you want to show by selecting with the button to its right (labelled `WSYNC` in the screenshot).
+Click the overlay button (labelled `no overlay` in the screenshot and select which overlay you want.
 * The `Audio` window shows the waveform of the recent sound output.
 * The `Control` window allow you to `Run/Halt`, `Step` and also `rewind` through the emulation.
-	* The toggle to right of the `Run` button will put the emulation into `video-cycle` mode.
+	* The toggle to right of the `Step` button will put the emulation into `video-cycle` mode.
 This will allow you to step by a single color-clock at a time, rather than a single CPU instruction.
+	* The `<` buttons will step back by eith a CPU instruction, a scanline or an entire frame.
+Stepping back by video-cycle is not currently supported.
 * The `Timer` window shows the current state of the RIOT Timer.
 * The `CPU` window shows the current state of the 6507.
 * The `Disassembly` window shows the disassembled ROM.
 	* If a 'DASM' generated symbol file is available then that will be used.
 	* If a symbols file isn't available then the standard symbols will be used.
 This includes symbols for special cartridge areas that might exists.
 For example, a hotspot address for switching banks will be indicated with `BANK1`, `BANK2`, etc. instead of the address.
-	* If the cartridge does contain more than one bank then the banks will be viewable by selecting the relevant tab.
-In the screenshot above, the cartridge contains four banks.
-	* Add or remove a `PC Breakpoint` by clicking on the disasm entry.
+	* Add or remove a `PC Breakpoint` by clicking on the address.
 * The `RAM` window shows the contents of the VCS RAM.
 Cartidge RAM if available will be show in the `Cartridge RAM` window.
 Not shown but available through the cartridge menu when appropriate.
 	* The highlighted bytes indicate those bytes that have changed since the emulation last halted.
 * The `TIA` window details the six graphical parts of the VCS's graphics chip.
 	* The state of the `TIA` can be changed manually but note that the changes will not be retained when the emulation next updates that part of the TIA.
-This will likely change in future versions of the program.

-Note that much of the information presented in the windows is editable in-place.
+Note that much of the information presented in the windows is editable.
 For example, the contents of the CPU's PC register can be edited via the window.
 As in all areas of this project, the user is encouraged to experiment.

-A video of the debugger in action can be found [here](https://www.youtube.com/watch?v=3vLyRw8iVCA).
+A (old) video of the debugger in action can be found [here](https://www.youtube.com/watch?v=3vLyRw8iVCA).

 #### Debugger Terminal